hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1382

 They worship besides Allah those who can neither harm nor benefit them, saying, “These are our intercessors with Allah.”
-Say, “Do you inform Allah of what He does not know in the heavens or the earth?
+Say, “Do you inform Allah of what He does not know in the heavens or on the earth?
 Glorified and Exalted is He far above what they associate [with Him]!”

 # 1383